-The AdvanceTrac® with RSC system automatically turns on when the engine is started.
+The AdvanceTrac[®] with RSC system automatically turns on when the engine is started.
 However, the system does not function when the vehicle is traveling in R (Reverse).
 In R (Reverse), ABS and the traction enhancement feature will continue to function.

-The AdvanceTrac® with RSC button allows the driver to control the availability of the AdvanceTrac® with RSC system.
-AdvanceTrac® with RSC system status is indicated by a warning indicator light with a "sliding car" icon in the instrument cluster that will flash when the system is active and an indicator light in the control button that will illuminate when the system is turned off.
+The AdvanceTrac[®] with RSC button allows the driver to control the availability of the AdvanceTrac[®] with RSC system.
+AdvanceTrac[®] with RSC system status is indicated by a warning indicator light with a "sliding car" icon in the instrument cluster that will flash when the system is active and an indicator light i system is active and an indicator light in the control button that will illuminate when the system is turned off.

-The AdvanceTrac® with RSC system warning indicator light may flash to indicate the system is not fully initialized.
+The AdvanceTrac[®] with RSC system warning indicator light may flash to indicate the system is not fully initialized.
 If this happens, slow down.
-If the light continues flashing, have the AdvanceTrac® with RSC system serviced by an authorized dealer.
+If the light continues flashing, have the AdvanceTrac[®] with RSC system serviced by an authorized dealer.

-If a failure is detected in the AdvanceTrac® with RSC system, the warning indicator light in the instrument cluster will stay on and the instrument cluster will chime repeatedly.
+If a failure is detected in the AdvanceTrac[®] with RSC system, the warning indicator light in the instrument cluster will stay on and the instrument cluster will chime repeatedly.
 If the warning indicator light in the instrument cluster remains on and the chime is active while the engine is running, have the system serviced by an authorized dealer immediately.

-Pressing the control will disable the AdvanceTrac® with RSC system and the traction enhancement feature at and below 20 mph (32 km/h).
-If the vehicle is stuck in snow or mud or when driving in deep sand, switching off the AdvanceTrac® with RSC system may be beneficial so the wheels are allowed to spin.
-If your vehicle seems to lose engine power while driving in deep sand or very deep snow and the vehicle speed is 20 mph (32 km/h) or below, switching off the AdvanceTrac® with RSC stability enhancement feature will restore full engine power and will enhance momentum through the obstacle.
+Pressing the control will disable the AdvanceTrac[®] with RSC system and the traction enhancement feature at and below 20 mph (32 km/h).
+If the vehicle is stuck in snow or mud or when driving in deep sand, switching off the AdvanceTrac[®] with RSC system may be beneficial so the wheels are allowed to spin.
+If your vehicle seems to lose engine power while driving in deep sand or very deep snow and the vehicle speed is 20 mph (32 km/h) or below, switching off the AdvanceTrac[®] with RSC stability enhancement feature will restore full engine power and will enhance momentum through the obstacle.
+Remember to switch the AdvanceTrac[®] with RSC system back on once the vehicle is no longer stuck.

-Note: The AdvanceTrac® with RSC system will automatically restore to full functionality every time the vehicle speed exceeds 20 mph (32 km/h) or the ignition is turned off and back on.
-However, the AdvanceTrac® with RSC button remains illuminated even above 20 mph (32 km/h) until it is pressed.
+Note: The AdvanceTrac[®] with RSC system will automatically restore to full functionality every time the vehicle speed exceeds 20 mph (32 km/h) or the ignition is turned off and back on.
+However, the AdvanceTrac[®] with RSC button remains illuminated even above 20 mph (32 km/h) until it is pressed.

-Some drivers may notice a slight movement of the brake pedal when the AdvanceTrac® with RSC performs a system self-check.
-During AdvanceTrac® with RSC operation you may experience the following:
+Some drivers may notice a slight movement of the brake pedal when the AdvanceTrac[®] with RSC performs a system self-check.
+During AdvanceTrac[®] with RSC operation you may experience the following:

-- A rumble or grinding noise - A slight deceleration of the vehicle
+- A rumble or grinding noise

+- A slight deceleration of the vehicle

-- Steering feedback - The AdvanceTrac® with RSC indicator light will flash - If your foot is on the brake pedal, you will feel a vibration in the pedal.
+- Steering feedback

+- The AdvanceTrac[®] with RSC indicator light will flash

+- If your foot is on the brake pedal, you will feel a vibration in the pedal.

-All these conditions are normal during Advance Trac® with RSC operation.
+All these conditions are normal during AdvanceTrac[®] with RSC operation.

-Do not alter or modify your vehicle's suspension, steering or tires; the resulting changes to the vehicle's handling can adversely affect the AdvanceTrac® with RSC system.
+Do not alter or modify your vehicle's suspension, steering or tires; the resulting changes to the vehicle's handling can adversely affect the AdvanceTrac[®] with RSC system.
 Also, do not install a stereo loudspeaker.
-The speaker vibrations can adversely affect the AdvanceTrac® with RSC sensors.
+The speaker vibrations can adversely affect the AdvanceTrac[®] with RSC sensors.